gocd/docs.go.cd/gocd_on_kubernetes/designing_a_cd_pipeline/creating_a_deploy_pipeline.md

     ![](../../resources/images/gocd-helm-chart/env_vars_deploy.png)

-8. Configure a task to call the `application-deployment.sh` script.
+8. Configure a task to call the `./app-deployment.sh` script.

     ![](../../resources/images/gocd-helm-chart/deploy_add_task.png)

 ## Associate job with the elastic profile

+*Note: You’ll need to make sure you have [created an elastic profile](elastic_profiles.md) before you proceed.*

-Before you can run the pipeline, you’ll need to make sure you have [created an elastic profile](elastic_profiles.md) and associated it with the job to be executed.
-You can do so on the `Job Settings` tab of a job.
+Before you can run the pipeline, you’ll need to associate an elastic profile ID with the job to be executed.
+To do this, go to the `Job Settings` tab of the specific job.

+*Tip: Use the tree on the left to navigate to the job `deploy_to_cluster`.
+Once you're here, you can associate the profile ID under the Job Settings tab.*

+Once you’ve associated the job to the profile, you’re ready to run the pipeline.

 ![](../../resources/images/gocd-helm-chart/deploy_associate_with_profile.png)